FORARE IL CEMENTO

 Prepare the work area

 Core drilling requires your full attention.
-If your attention is on drilling, the work area must be prepared before you begin.
+If your focus is on drilling, the work area must be prepared before starting.

 Drilling in concrete: key steps